travis-ci/docs-travis-ci-com/user/notifications.md

   <img src="/images/hipchat_token_screen.png" alt="HipChat Room Notification Tokens screenshot" width="550px" />
 </figure>

+## Pushover notification

+Notifications can also be sent via [Pushover](https://pushover.net/) via the following format:

+    notifications:
+      pushover:
+	    api_key: [api token]
+	    users:
+		  - [user key]

+* *api token*: API Token/Key for a Pushover Application (create this under "Your Applications" after logging in to Pushover; it's recommended to create one specific to Travis CI).
+* *user key*: The User Key for a user to be notified (this can be seen after logging in to Pushover).
+Multiple are supported.

+> Note: We highly recommend you [encrypt](/user/encryption-keys/) these values if your .travis.yml is stored in a public repository:

+    travis encrypt api_token --add notifications.pushover.api_key
+    travis encrypt user_key --append notifications.pushover.users

+You can also customise the notifications, like with IRC notifications:

+    notifications:
+    pushover:
+	    api_key: [api token]
+        users:
+          - [user key]
+		  - [user key]
+        template: "%{repository} (%{commit}) : %{message} %{foo} - Build details: %{build_url}"

+Other flags, like `on_success` and `on_failure` also work like the IRC notification config.

 ## Sqwiggle notifications

 With [Sqwiggle](https://www.sqwiggle.com), you can combine Travis CI build